yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorsmixedinteger.md

 ### Mixed-integer models as default

-Some operators, such as [sign](/command/sign), does not have a graph-representation, but must be modelled using an integer representation (or a [callback approach](/tutorial/nonlinearoperatorscallback)).
+Some operators, such as [sign](/command/sign), do not have any graph-representation, but must be modelled using an integer representation (or a [callback approach](/tutorial/nonlinearoperatorscallback)).

 In these cases, we create an operator that always returns the mixed-integer model, even though YALMIP asks for a graph-model.
 We communicate the fact that we returned a mixed-integer model via the model field in the properties.
 By returning an integer model directly instead of simply returning an empty model when YALMIP asks for a graph-model, we reduce the work-load for YALMIP (if YALMIP fails to get a graph model, it will make a second call and ask for an exact model, unless an exact model was returned anyway).